erk4ns/kicadpcbarts/README.md

 # kicadpcbarts
-These are the pcb files from my project.
-The backlight file is for the backplate with the leds.
+These are the pcb files from my project for the PCBarts course.
+The backlight project is a pcb with leds it is planned to be used as a backlight for the frontdesign pcb.
 I want to solder the powercords from an USB-cable onto the larger copperareas.
-The other .kicad_pcb is the frontplate design which i have to work on more.